284: No Such Thing As Salty Yeti Bones

 But this is the amazing thing.

-Sometimes the weather is bad, so you can't see it again from a ground-based observatory, so you just sort of say, oh, well, there.
-So there you go.
+Yeah, so we we saw them once and because sometimes it takes 20 hours to confirm that what you're what you're seeing is right, sometimes the weather is bad so you can't see it again from a ground-based observatory, so you just sort of say, oh well, there

-We're going to have to move on to our final facts or not.
-Some things killed by asteroids might might have been the dinosaurs.
+And we're going to have to move on to our final facts or not.
+Some things killed by asteroids might have been the the dinosaurs.

 But there is one guy who doesn't think that.
 There's a guy called Professor Brian J.